plinker-rpc/files/docs/index.md

 ### Get File

 Get a file.

+!!! warning "Be aware"
+    Not suitable for transferring large files.

 | Parameter    | Description | Default |
 | ----------   | ------------- |  ------------- |